Security & Trust

 Once disconnected:

-- All scanning stops; we can no longer access your email
+- All scanning stops immediately; we can no longer access your email

 5. Data Handling & Auto-Deletion